Common Questions About "CAPS," Aging In Place & Universal Design

 Are there other benefits from taking the "CAPS" with Steve Hoffacker?

 One the biggest reasons for enrolling in classes offered by Steve Hoffacker is that he never cancels any classes - even if you are the only one registered.
 You can elect to move your registration to one with a larger enrollment, but the classes will go on as scheduled.
-Steve is the most experienced active CAPS Instructor, having taught the three-day CAPS series 90 times, including 25 times in 2016.
-Even more are scheduled for 2017.
+Steve is the most experienced active CAPS Instructor, having taught the three-day CAPS series more than 90 times, including 25 times and scheduled for that again in 2017.

 Also, Steve has written and published four titles on universal design and aging in place and frequently uses information from his books to discuss or illustrate design solutions - both from a what to do and what to avoid standpoint.

-Steve also maintain a data base of students who have completed his classes so he can make connections for people who need them.
+Steve also maintain a data base of students who have completed his classes so he can (and frequently has done so) make connections for people who need them.

-Steve was named the 2015 "CAPS Educator of the Year" and frequently is contacted as a knowledgeable resource by media and a variety of other people across North America.
+Steve was named the 2015 "CAPS Educator of the Year" and "NAHB Master Instuctor" in January 2017.
+He frequently is contacted as a knowledgeable resource by media and a variety of other people across North America.

 How frequently are the courses offered?

-While you can find courses offered in various parts of the country at various times of the year, Steve Hoffacker generally conducts the three-day program an average of once a month (12-14 times a year).
-Most of his classes are in West Plam Beach (great weather and the ocean!), but a few times a year, he schedules classes in the northeast and other areas.
+While you can find courses offered in various parts of the country at various times of the year, Steve Hoffacker generally conducts the three-day program an average of once a month (12-14 times a year) in West Palm Beach, Florida, and an average of monthly in the midwest, northeast, and southeast.
 Check the schedule for dates and locations.
 If you would like to have Steve conduct a class in your area, and none is currently scheduled there or close by, contact him to discuss that possibility.

 Who recognizes the "CAPS" credentials?